HenrikBechmann/react-infinite-grid-scroller/README.md

 |reload|functions.reload()|causes a reload of all cradle content items (visible or invisible).
 Useful if you want content of those items to be reset on the fly -- this re-triggers `getItem` for each of those cells |
 |reportReferenceIndex|assign your callback function to this property|called by scroller (with `index`, `reason` parameters) whenever the reference item index changes -- that's the item at the top left of all lists|

-`getContentList` returns an array of items in the cradle.
+`getContentList` returns an array of items currently in the cradle.
 Each array item is an array of two items:

 ```javascript
 0:<index>